-Winter for most of Canada means wind and rain or snow.
-And often, lots of it.
+For most of Canada, winter means wind, rain and snow.
 That light, fluffy snow can become a very weighty problem when it piles up on your roof.

 What are ice dams?